 Although HCSMs are not health insurance and do not count as minimum essential coverage under the ACA, the law granted HCSM members an exemption from the ACA’s requirement that people maintain minimum essential coverage.
 To qualify for the exemption under the ACA, the HCSM had to have been continually sharing members’ health care costs since the end of 1999 or earlier.
 As of 2018, 104 health care sharing ministries were certified by the federal Department of Health and Human Services and their members were eligible for an exemption from the ACA’s individual mandate penalty

 Exemptions from the individual mandate penalty are no longer necessary, because the ACA’s penalty for not having insurance coverage was reduced to $0 as of 2019.
 But HCSM enrollment had soared since the ACA took effect, and the plans remain popular, due in large part to monthly membership dues that tend to be lower than full-price health insurance premiums for people who don’t qualify for the ACA’s premium subsidies.

 - The monthly amount that members pay is typically much less than the full-price premiums for individual major medical coverage.
 So for people who don’t get ACA premium subsidies, HCSMs are generally less expensive in terms of premiums.

 - HCSM members are exempt from the ACA’s individual mandate penalty, which applied from 2014 through 2018.
 This is different from most of the other alternatives to ACA-compliant coverage.
-(If you have short-term coverage or a limited-benefit plan, for example, you’ll still be on the hook for the individual mandate penalty, although it no longer applies after the end of 2018 unless you’re in a state that has implemented its own penalty).
+(If you have short-term coverage or a limited-benefit plan, for example, you’re still on the hook for the individual mandate penalty, although it no longer applies after the end of 2018 unless you’re in a state that has implemented its own penalty).

 - HCSMs are 501(c)(3) charities, so they are regulated by the IRS and by state attorneys general.